wp-plugins/kebo-twitter-feed/readme.txt

 We use the the inbuilt methods to output the Widget and Title containers so that it should fit seamlessly into your website.

-If you want to style the inside of the Widget below is the structure of the widget:
+If you want to style the inside of the Widget below is the HTML structure:

 `
 <ul class="kebo-tweets vertical">